rcpeters/Platypus-CSS-Framework/README.md

 Minimalistic CSS Framework for Responsive Web Design [Based on Bootflat, but without depending on Bootstrap, it has its own core].
 Work in progress, currently you can use the default functionality for RWD.
 Some components like buttons, labels, badgets and text input are already added.

+You can see a demo downloading the repository and opening up the index.html file.

 ## GETTING STARTED ##

 	Comparison between Bootstrap 3 and Platypus